Minister’s Graduate Achievement Award

 3. A written statement from the nominating academic staff member, or mentor teacher from one of the PST's professional experiences, between 1000-1500 words, addressing the PST's suitability for the teaching profession, how the PST has worked to overcome a hurdle during their study, and achievements from their study that makes them suitable for consideration for the award.

-The Teachers Registration Board Service Award
+The Teachers Registration Board Distinguished Teacher Service Awards

-Teachers are able to self-nominate or be nominated by another registered teacher who is currently working with the nominee or has done so in the five years prior to nomination.
+The Teachers Registration Board Distinguished Teacher Service Awards recognises teachers with 20 or more years of service to the teaching profession.
+Teachers are able to self-nominate, be nominated by a community member or nominated by another registered teacher who is currently working with the nominee or has done so in the five years prior to nomination.

 • Impact the nominee has had on the academic, social, and mental wellbeing of their learners